Cafe Scientifique is now located at the University of Oxford Department of Pharmacology

 Indoor facilities — The common room does not have a hearing loop, but we bring in a speaker-amplifier for each event and the usual wireless microphones will be used.

 Refreshments — A limited amount of snacks (fresh and crisps) and drinks (water, squash and red/white wine) are offered by the Cafe to the earlier arrivals, but may run out.
 Costs for these are covered by donations so those taking advantage of supplied refreshments are asked to contribute to the Cafe donation hat in return.
-A donation of approx 80p-£1 is recommended for a glass of wine.
-Audience members are also very welcome to bring their own snacks and drinks of any kind, and glasses can be provided.
-There is a cash/card coffee machine in the common room which can provide hot drinks, and a water cooler for free chilled water.
-The Pharmacology daytime cafe cannot stay open for our events as the staffing costs would be excessive.
+A donation of approx 80p-£1 is recommended for a glass of wine, rounded up if you have snacks.

 Eating and drinking near Pharmacology